yuyatinnefeld/prometheus/PCA/exam-mock.md

 ### Instrumentation and Exporters (16%)
+- `X-Prometheus-Scrape-Timeout-Seconds`
+- Which two query parameters are required when configuring a Blackbox Exporter probe?
 - What is the exposition format of Prometheus?
 - Does Prometheus need to perform any format conversion on the metrics returned by a monitored Linux machine?
 - What is the default endpoint that Prometheus uses to scrape the metrics from the target?